-Here is both a fact based, and a lighterhearted look at the merits of two of hockey's most prolific stoppers.
+Here is both a fact-based and lighterhearted look at the merits of two of hockey's most prolific stoppers.

-1 - HARDWARE: Roy has won one more Stanley Cup than Brodeur, and leads 3-0 in Conn Smythe trophy wins.
+Roy has won one more Stanley Cup than Brodeur, and leads 3-0 in Conn Smythe Trophy wins.

-2 - ERA'S: By the time Brodeur won his first Cup in 1995, Roy had already won two.
-Roy's initial achievements came in an era when goaltenders did not dress like upright picnic tables, pumped full of padded, inflated equipement.
+By the time Brodeur won his first Cup in 1995, Roy had already won two.
+Roy's initial achievements came in an era when goaltenders did not dress like upright picnic tables, pumped full of padded, inflated equipment.

-5 - HOCKEY PURITY: Brodeur's won a bunch of games in the era when ties no longer existed.
-Roy might have sucked in shootouts, but all his wins were earned in a less watered down era.
+Brodeur's won a bunch of games in the era when ties no longer existed.
+Roy might have sucked in shootouts, but all his wins were earned in a less watered-down era.

-7 - TEMPERMENT VERSUS AUTHORITY: Roy has locked horns with Mike Vernon in a bloody fight, was suspended by the NHL for cracking Warren Babe in the shins, won a power struggle with Mario Tremblay, has taken on the entirety of the QMJHL several times, and slayed Jeremy Roenick in a verbal ust.
+Roy has locked horns with Mike Vernon in a bloody fight, was suspended by the NHL for cracking Warren Babe in the shins, won a power struggle with Mario Tremblay, has taken on the entirety of the QMJHL several times, and slayed Jeremy Roenick in a verbal joust.
 Brodeur has scored two empty net goals.

-9 - GUTS, BALLS, ETC: Roy had his appendix removed during the 1994 playoffs.
+Roy had his appendix removed during the 1994 playoffs.
 He missed a game and returned three nights later, stopping over 50 shots in an overtime win.
-Brodeur pulled a muscle in his bicept in 2008-09, missing 50 games.
+Brodeur pulled a muscle in his bicep in 2008-09, missing 50 games.